 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-A Nerf pistol is perfect for those buying their first ever Nerf blaster, or otherwise for those looking to purchase a decent and reliable secondary blaster to use in Nerf wars.
+A Nerf pistol is perfect for those buying their first-ever Nerf blaster, or for those looking to purchase a decent and reliable secondary blaster to use in Nerf wars.

-In this article, I am going to share what I believe are the 7 best Nerf gun pistols right now, and I am also going to explain what classifies as a Nerf pistol.
+In this article, I will share what I believe are the seven best Nerf gun pistols right now, and I will also explain what classifies as a Nerf pistol.

 Top 7 Nerf Gun Pistols: